Reprinted from "LGBT" issue of Visions Journal, 2009, 6 (2), p.35

 Lesbian: describes women who are primarily attracted to other women or women who identify with the lesbian community.

 LGBT: A common acronym for lesbian (L), gay (G), bisexual (B), transgender and transsexual (T) people, though the letters can be arranged in any order.
 The acronym may also be written to explicitly include two-spirit (often T, TS or 2), intersex (I), queer (Q) or questioning (Q or ?) people.
 For example, LGBTTTIQ stands for lesbian, gay, bisexual, transgender, transsexual, two-spirit, intersex and queer.
 If applicable, it can also include straight allies (A or SA).

 Queer: originally a hurtful term for LGBT people, but some have reclaimed it and use it proudly.
-Some transpeople identity as queer, but others do not.
+Some transpeople identify as queer, but others do not.

 Sex: the physical features that determine if you are biologically female, male or intersex.